BaggioWongHK/BaggioWongHK/README.md

     16. Lack of empathy.
 12. Emails, texting, speaking have different rules regarding etiquette.
 13. Adding an emoji after a message (1) lightens the mood; (2) doubles as a read receipt.
+14. Ensure the use of terminology and jargon is consistent among the group.

 ## E. Software Systems ([Back to top](#preamble))